 | Contract type | Annual contracts, SLAs | One-time or subscription |

 The B to B model is defined by its complexity and relationship depth.
-A B2B salesperson isn’t just selling a product — they’re often solving a strategic problem for an organization, navigating internal politics, and building trust over time.
+A B2B salesperson isn’t just selling a product.
+They’re often solving a strategic problem for an organization, dealing with internal politics, and building trust over months.

 The Main B To B Business Models